Ports of Call

 France Travel Guide

-There isn't a single travel destination that has the romantic pull of France.
-Idealised by millions all over the world, thoughts of France involve champagne on the Eiffel Tower, cruises on the Seine, bicycling through wine country and exploring the resorts of the Côte d'Azur.
+There is no other travel destination on earth that has the romantic pull of France.
+Idealised by millions all over the world, dreams of French holidays involve champagne on the Eiffel Tower, cruises on the Seine, bicycling through wine country and exploring the resorts of the Côte d'Azur.

 A holiday in France offers a wide variety of attractions for all travellers, whether interested in culture and history or just having a good time.
-While Paris is famous for its sophistication, there are more than 40,000 castles and chateaus dotting the countryside, dozens of ski resorts in the French Alps, holiday towns along the coast and countless cities and villages hidden around every hill providing never-ending opportunities to explore for millions of tourists each year.
+While Paris is famous for its cultural refinement, there are more than 40,000 castles and chÈƒteaux dotting the countryside, dozens of ski resorts in the French Alps, holiday towns along the coast, and countless cities and villages hidden around every hill providing never-ending opportunities to explore.

 Best time to visit France

-The weather in France has four distinct seasons, so the best time to visit France is in late spring and early autumn to avoid the intense heat of summer and harshly cold winters.
-May, June and September are the best times for a holiday in France.
+France has four distinct seasons and each offers different delights for travellers.
+Arguably the best time to visit is in late spring (May) and early autumn (September), to avoid the crowds of summer and the harshly cold winters.
+Having said that, summer (June to August) remains the most popular season to visit France.
 Read more on France's Climate and Weather.

 What to see in France